manuarora700/sendgrid-contact-form/README.md

 - In `api/sendgrid`, `@sendgrid/mail` modules initializes a `send` function, that takes it your application's API keys and send' the email with the required fields.
 - If email is successfully delivered, a `200` response is sent to the client, else a `400` response is sent to the client.
 - Responses are handled at frontend and appropriate messages are displayed.

+## Environment Variables

+Please not that we are using the API keys and the keys are sensitive.
+Which means that we should always store secret or API keys in environment variables.
+As we already have .env.local for our local environment, The hosting provider needs to know about the API keys too.

+Vercel provides an easy way to store api keys on the hosting panel itself.

+To store the API keys securely on your Vercel account.

+- Goto your projects page
+- Goto settings
+- Goto Environment variables
+- Add the name of the environment variable, in our case it is SENDGRID_API_KEY and add the corresponding API key in the value field.
+- Redeploy your application and your project will work in the production environment.

 ## Live Demo and Source Code